francescolacerenza/TamperThemAll/README.md

 **-** Add an option to specify which kind of vulnerability you want to exploit with the basePayload in order to create separate tampers lists for each vulnerability (this will reduce the number of payloads and requests sent to the WAF, the less you send the less you annoy)

-# thanks
+# A special thanks to WhatWaf
-The tool What by Ahmed Aboul-Ela is used to perform subdomain enumeration.
+It is a tool by EkultekThe used to detect a firewall on a web application, and attempting to detect a bypass.
+The Available tampering scripts used in this tool are taken from his tool.
-Check it out here: https://github.com/aboul3la/Sublist3r
+Check it out here: https://github.com/Ekultek/WhatWaf
-# [*] Author
+## [*] Author
 Lacerenza Francesco - Systems and Networks Security Student.
 twitter: [@lacerenza_fra](https://twitter.com/lacerenza_fra)
 linkedin: [lacerenzafrancesco](https://www.linkedin.com/in/francesco-lacerenza/)